-The Paramedic program is a twelve-month, 1100-hour program consisting of 576 classroom hours, 200 clinical hours, 180 other hours, and 144 Field Capstone hours.
+The Paramedic program is a twelve-month, 1100-hour program consisting of 576 classroom hours, 152 clinical hours, 228 other hours, and 144 Field Capstone hours.
 Classroom schedule is Day 1 Mondays/Tuesdays, and Day 2 Thursdays/Fridays.
 Classroom hours are 9:00 a.m. to 5:00 p.m.
-Any necessary schedule changes will be posted well in advance.
+Any necessary schedule changes will be posted in advance.

-Attendance is taken every session, and every student is required to sign in on the Lake Technical College's computerized attendance program.
-Students will use the first letter of their first name and the first letter of their last name followed by the last 4 digits of their social security number.
+Attendance is taken at every session, and every student is required to sign in on the Lake Technical College's computerized attendance program.

 - 1. Tardiness/Early Dismissal: Students arriving late or who will not be in attendance for class shall call before the start of class to report their name and reason.
-When students are tardy, they are required to sign in on the computerized attendance program and the attendance roster and indicate the time they signed in.
-Students leaving class prior to dismissal must sign out at the time they leave. - 2.
+When students are tardy, they are required to check in on the computerized attendance program and the attendance roster and indicate the time they signed in.
+Students leaving class prior to dismissal must sign out at the time of their departure. - 2.
 Attendance is mandatory at all scheduled labs and practical skills.
 Absences during practical skills require make-up work to be done at a time not designated for other studies.
 It is the responsibility of any student absent during a lab or practical skill to secure a time with a faculty or coordinator to demonstrate the skills acquired by other students during the absence. - 3.
 Make-up: All materials and assignments missed during the student's absence must be made up.
 It is the student's responsibility to meet with the faculty to get missed assignments and handouts. - 4.
 Breaks, lunch period, and release at the end of the day will be designated by the lead faculty. - 5.
 Attendance at the 2-hour instruction on Florida trauma scorecard methodologies for assessment of adult trauma patients and pediatric trauma patients is required.
 (Per F.S.
 401.2701 5.b.) - 6.
 Attendance at the SUID Training is mandatory (Per F.S.
 Section 383.3361 (1) & (3)). - 7.
 Leaving class: No member of the class will be permitted to leave the classroom, clinical site, or field internship without first discussing with and receiving the expressed permission of the lead faculty, or preceptor.